Charge quantisation without compactness: the Higgs and Yukawa mechanisms from matter geometry: A defence of the geometry-first formulation

-For instance, \citep{Skinner_QFT} is among the textbooks that most clearly illustrate this line of exposition.
-Here we find perhaps the closest thing to an articulation of the tacit assumption— but he then goes on to deny it.
-On page~141 he writes: “Vector bundles are of relevance to physics because a charged matter field is a section of an associated vector bundle.”
-So far, his associated vector bundles can carry different quantum numbers, and so are not fundamental, in my sense; for that they would only be allowed to carry the fundamental representation, when it exists and is unique.
-But after constructing principal fibre bundles with matrix Lie groups from frame bundles of a vector space— i.e.\ assuming the fundamental representation and the validity of \eqref{eq:aut}—he says (ibid., p.~142): “The most common Lie groups that arise in physics are indeed matrix Lie groups [of that sort], so the two viewpoints [PFB and VB] are equivalent.''
-Here we see a restriction of the comparison to the cases that commonly arise in physics.
-I would resist saying they are `equivalent': I take him to mean that the VB-POV can account for the cases of interest in physics.
-However, regarding which picture is more fundamental, he adds (ibid., p.~142): ``However, in some exotic theories (especially string theory and some grand unified theories) exceptional Lie groups such as $E_6$ play an important role, so the fundamental picture is really that of principal bundles.”
-Here he refers to the fact that theories whose structure groups are certain exceptional Lie groups, such as $E_6$ (see Section~\ref{ftnt:E6}), explicitly sever the link to the automorphism groups of $V$.
+Now, I admit physicists are not always consistent about this tacit assumption---being tacit makes it harder to see.
+After describing the simple case where $G \simeq \mathsf{Aut}(V)$, textbooks typically move to composite cases without noting that the product structure must be \emph{stipulated}. \citet{Skinner_QFT} is unusually explicit.
+On p.~141: ``Vector bundles are of relevance to physics because a charged matter field is a section of an associated vector bundle.''
+After constructing principal bundles from frame bundles---assuming $G \simeq \mathsf{Aut}(V)$---he adds (p.~142): ``The most common Lie groups that arise in physics are indeed matrix Lie groups [of that sort], so the two viewpoints are equivalent.''
+But immediately: ``However, in some exotic theories (especially string theory and some grand unified theories) exceptional Lie groups such as $E_6$ play an important role, so the fundamental picture is really that of principal bundles.''

-Thus, methodologically, once you consider the space of more general theories, as Skinner admits, the link between the VB-POV and the PFB-POV is severed; and once it is severed, the door reopens to all the examples of this section—including the slack world itself.

-Summing up: upon reconstructing symmetry groups, the VB-POV insists that each gauge subgroup factor be the automorphism group of its corresponding fundamental vector bundle.
-I do not see this tight identification as a limitation of the VB-POV; on the contrary, it is its chief virtue.
-By grounding group actions in geometry, the VB-POV rules out many possible theories.
-That restriction is methodologically valuable, so long as it still encompasses our best physics—and in this case, it does.
+The qualification is telling.
+Skinner restricts equivalence to theories that ``commonly arise in physics''---precisely those satisfying the VB-POV's constraints.
+What distinguishes those theories?
+Classical groups acting faithfully in fundamental representations, with matter built tensorially from a small set of fundamental bundles?
+If those conditions are what make a theory viable, the restriction is not incidental---it is the geometry-first picture in all but name.